xinwenfu/VChat_KSTET_DLL/README.md

 		<img src="Images/I17.png" width=600>

    2. Modify your exploit to reflect the [exploit3.py](./SourceCode/exploit3.py) program and run it until an overflow occurs (See EIP/ESP and stack changes), you should be able to tell by the black text at the bottom the the screen that says `Breakpoint at ...`.
+We are doing this to generate and verify that a relative short jump instruction allows us to jump to the start of our buffer where we have more space to work with.

 		<img src="Images/I18.png" width=600>